Product Refund Required by Law in the UK

 Note: Goods may get returned by someone other than the buyer.
 If so, the seller only has to accept the return of an item from the actual person who bought it.

 The CMA produce detailed guidance on Consumer Protection from Unfair Trading Regulations OFT1008 (meant for traders).
 It helps them comply with the laws on consumer protection when displaying notices.

-The deliberate display of any notices that mislead consumers or deceive them of their rights is illegal.
-Thus, displaying a sign saying you do not 'accept returns' or 'offer refunds' would be breaking the law.
+Note: deliberate display of any notices that mislead consumers or deceive them of their rights is illegal.
+Thus, displaying a sign saying you do not ‘accept returns’ or ‘offer refunds’ would be breaking the law.